drshahizan/SECP3843/submission/FarahIrdina/question3/question3.md

 ### 1. Use Trigger-based Replication Technique

 This technique triggers to capture changes in the source database and apply them to the target database.
-Whenever the database detects changes in the source database, it will be triggered and insert the data to a table called listings_user_replicated.
+Whenever the database detects changes in the source database, it will be triggered and insert the data to a table called listings_listings_replicated.
 Open MySQL and go to SQL query and write the code below.

 ```
 DELIMITER $$